Eb Diminished 7th Piano Chord

 The Notes in an Eb Diminished 7th Chord

-The root of the chord is always the easiest to find because it's in the name of the chord!
+The root is the bottom note of the chord, the starting point to which the other notes relate.
 The root of an Eb Diminished 7th chord is Eb.

 The Min 3rd

 The minor third of an Eb Diminished 7th chord is Gb.
 The minor third is up three half-steps from the Root.